zasmamaw/Making_Embedded_Systems/Assignment02/readme.md

 Exercise 2.2

 Read mbed code, make diagram

-●  Create a sign in and log into the mbed compiler
-●  Go to mbed platforms https://os.mbed.com/platforms/
-●  Select any platform (hint: search for a processor similar to the one you are considering for your final project) ◆     Read through the platform page
-◆     Add to Mbed Compiler (button on right)
-◆     Load a simple sounding template
-◆     Create a block diagram for this program, briefly explain why you chose the platform and template you did, be prepared to talk about this board in Live Class
+Create a block diagram for this program, briefly explain why you chose the platform and template you did, be prepared to talk about this board in Live Class

-When you’re finished, upload your block diagram to the #assignment-submission channel on Discord.